On the IPsec > Connections tab you can create and edit IPsec connections.

 Preshared key: Authentication with Preshared Keys (PSK) uses secret passwords as keys.
 These passwords must be distributed to the endpoints before establishing the connection.
-When a new VPN tunnel is established, each side checks that the other knows the secret password.
+When a new VPN Virtual Private Network tunnel is established, each side checks that the other knows the secret password.
 The security of PSKs depends on the quality of the passwords used: common words and phrases are subject to dictionary attacks.
 Permanent or long-term IPsec connections should use certificates instead.

-X.509 certificate: The X.509 Certificate authentication scheme uses public keys and private keys.
-An X.509 certificate contains the public key together with information identifying the owner of the key.
+X.509 certificate: The X.509 certificate authentication scheme uses public keys and private keys.
+An X.509 certificate contains the public key along with information identifying the owner of the key.
 Such certificates are signed and issued by a trusted Certificate Authority (CA).
 Once selected, specify the users that should be allowed to use this IPsec connection.
 Unless you select the checkbox Automatic firewall rules, you need to specify appropriate firewall rules manually in the Network Protection menu.

 - CA DN match: This authentication type uses a match of the Distinguished Name (DN) of CA certificates to verify the keys of the VPN endpoints.
 Once selected, select an Authority and choose a DN mask that matches the DNs of remote access clients.
 Now select or add a Peer Subnet Range.
 Clients are only allowed to connect if the DN mask matches the one in their certificate.

 Enable XAUTH (optional): Extended authentication should be enabled to require authentication of users against configured backends.